Akhand6886/Nocturnal-Codex/content/tutorials/python/introduction.md

 ## What is Python?

 Python is a high-level, interpreted programming language known for its readability and versatility.
-Created by Guido van Rossum and first released in 1991, Python's design philosophy emphasizes code readability with its notable use of significant whitespace.
+Created by Guido van Rossum and first released in 1991, Python's design philosophy emphasizes code readability with its notable use of significant whitespace LOL.

 ## Key Features